Asian markets plunge with Japan's Nikkei diving nearly 8% after the big meltdown on Wall St

 The United States and China are the world’s two largest economies.

-The central question looking ahead is: Will the trade war cause a global recession?
+A big fear is that the trade war could cause a global recession.
 If it does, stock prices may need to come down even more than they have already.
 The S&P 500 is down 17.4% from its record set in February.

+Trump has said Americans may feel “some pain” because of tariffs, but he has also said the long-term goals, including getting more manufacturing jobs back to the United States, are worth it.
+He seemed unfazed as millions of investors lost big chunks of their nest eggs.

 “Our obligation is to keep longer-term inflation expectations well anchored and to make certain that a one-time increase in the price level does not become an ongoing inflation problem,” Powell said.